 Chimney breasts and fireplaces Visually inspected.
 No testing of the flues or fittings was carried out.
-There are fireplaces with blocked flues in the lounge and two of the bedrooms.
+There are fireplaces in the lounge and the drawing room, these have timber mantels and surrounds with tiled insets and hearths.
+There is an open grate fire in the living room andan open 'living flame' gas fire in the drawing room.
+All other fireplaces have been removed.

 Internal decorations Visually inspected.
-Internal walls and ceilings have been wall papered and painted.
+Internal decorations comprise painted, papered and natural wood/varnished finishes.